Ciao, welcome back to my blog!

 I love the pop of colour of my red pumps as it matches the lips and it adds a personal twist.

 More accessories: a pair of cool black sunglasses and a simple black bag will complete the outfit perfectly.

 The last outfit is the smartest: black blazer + black satin skirt + heeled boots.

 I am obsessed with satin/silky skirts and for a reason.
 They are elegant and at the same time super comfortable (I can even wear my ginormous grandma knickers under and they won't show!) and they are incredibly easy to style.
 They look sleek dressed up or down and they are suitable for every occasion, from the office or an event.

 I choose again a total black outfit as this is the way I would normally style it.
 I tent to be quite minimalistic but the options here are endless.
 If you prefer to be on the casual side but still wearing the skirt, just swap the boots for a pair of trainers and the trick is done!

 If you are tired of boots and you would like to wear something a bit more summery, opt for a pair of court shoes or even a pair of bare sandals.

-More inspo pics that I found on Pinterest and that I love!
+More inspirational pics that I found on Pinterest and that I love!

 Thank you very much for reading my post, I hope you liked it!
-If so feel free to share it on your social media and don't forget to subscribe for my newsletter!
+If so feel free to share it on your social media and don't forget to subscribe to my newsletter!